Regulatory framework and policy

 Are waste producers bound by any waste recovery obligations?

-Given waste production should be avoided wherever possible and that waste must be recovered wherever possible, waste producers must recover waste, even where direct recycling of the concerned materials is not possible.
+Given that waste production should be avoided wherever possible and that waste must be recovered wherever possible, waste producers must recover waste, even where direct recycling of the concerned materials is not possible.
 Such waste may still be suitable for recovery in another way.
 For certain types of waste, the manufacturer may have to take back the products sold after use by its consumers (eg, electric and electronic devices).